-Faults Possible cause Action Engine does not crank when the elec- Operating error Carry out the start procedure. ( tric starter button is pressed Battery is discharged - Recharge the battery. 🔌 (🕶 p.
-118) Fuse 1, 2 or 3 blown Change the fuses of individual power consumers. ( p.
-124) Main fuse burned out - Change the main fuse. ( p.
-121) No ground connection present Check the ground connection.
-Engine turns only if the clutch lever is The vehicle is in gear Shift gear to neutral. drawn The vehicle is in gear and the side stand is folded out Shift gear to neutral.
-Engine turns but does not start Operating error Carry out the start procedure. ( Fuse 3 blown Change the fuses of individual power consumers. ( p.
-124) Coupling of fuel hose connection not connected Reconnect coupling of fuel hose connection.
-Defect in fuel injection system Read out the fault memory using the KTM diag- nostics tool.
-Throttle opened while starting - When starting, D0 N0T open the throttle Carry out the start procedure. ( Engine has too little power Air filter is very dirty - Remove the air filter. 🔧 Install the air filter.
-Fuel filter is very dirty - Check the fuel pressure. 🔌 Defect in fuel injection system Read out the fault memory using the KTM diag- nostics tool.
-Map-Select switch incorrectly adjusted - Set the engine characteristics. ( p.
-142)
+Faults Possible cause Action Engine does not crank when the elec- Operating error Carry out the start procedure. (♥ p.
+49) tric starter button is pressed The battery is discharged Recharge the battery. ♣ (♥ p.
+116) Check the quiescent current.
+Fuse 1, 2 or 3 blown Change the fuses of individual power consumers. (♥ p.
+122) Main fuse burned out - Change the main fuse. ( p.
+119) No ground connection present Check the ground connection.
+Engine turns only if the clutch lever is The vehicle is in gear - Shift gear to neutral.
+Irawn The vehicle is in gear and the side stand is folded out - Shift gear to neutral.
+Engine turns but does not start Operating error - Carry out the start procedure. ( p.
+49) Fuse 3 blown Change the fuses of individual power consumers. (▼ p.
+122) The plug-in connection of the fuel hose connection is not connected Connect the plug-in connection of the fuel line.
+Defect in fuel injection system Read out the fault memory using the KTM diagnostics tool. ▲ Throttle opened while starting - When starting, DO NOT open the throttle Carry out the start procedure. ( p.
+49) Engine has too little power Air filter is very dirty Remove the air filter.
+4 Install the air filter.
+Fuel filter is very dirty Check the fuel pressure.
+4 Defect in fuel injection system Read out the fault memory using the KTM diagnostics tool. < Map-Select switch incorrectly adjusted Set the engine characteristics. (♥ p.
+140)